The Fricandò recipe is a kind of rustic ratatouille and a typical recipe from the peasant tradition of Romagna.

 The garden has a recreational and productive vocation that makes those who do it feel good.

-If I think about the time I spent in the garden, I find only happy memories.
+Thinking about my time in the garden, I find only happy memories.

-For a few years, I had one of my own and taught a series of courses for aspiring urban farmers.
+For a few years, I owned one and taught a series of courses for aspiring urban farmers.

 Finally, as a child, I spent many hours in the garden learning about the flavors of fruits and vegetables and the difference between unripe and ripe.